Notice of Privacy Practices

 Treatment.
 We may use and disclose your health information for your treatment.
 For example, we may disclose your health information to a specialist providing treatment to you.

 Payment.
 We may use and disclose your health information to obtain reimbursement for the treatment and services you receive from us or another entity involved with your care.
 Payment activities include billing, collections, claims management, and determinations of eligibility and coverage to obtain payment from you, an insurance company, or another third party.
 For example, we may send claims to your dental health plan containing certain health information.

 Healthcare Operations.
 We may use and disclose your health information in connection with our healthcare operations.
 For example, healthcare operations include quality assessment and improvement activities, conducting training programs, and licensing activities.

 Individuals Involved in Your Care or Payment for Your Care.
-We may disclose your health information to your family or friends or any other individual identified by you when they are involved in your care or in the payment for your care.
+We may disclose your health information to your family or friends, or any other individual identified by you when they are involved in your care or the payment for your care.
 Additionally, we may disclose information about you to a patient representative.
-If a person has the authority by law to make health care decisions for you, we will treat that patient representative the same way we would treat you with respect to your health information.
+If a person has the authority by law to make health care decisions for you, we will treat that patient representative the same way we would treat you concerning your health information.

 Disaster Relief.
 We may use or disclose your health information to assist in disaster relief efforts.

 Required by Law.
 We may use or disclose your health information when we are required to do so by law.